A Spectroscopic Search for Optical Emission Lines from Dark Matter Decay: Coaddition

-To find the cross-correlation between the foreground galaxies and nearby spectra, we co-add all rest-frame spectra into a wavelength grid from $2000\,\mathring{\rm A}$ to $10000\,\mathring{\rm A}$ with $1\,\mathring{\rm A}$ bins.
+To stack the faint spectra in the rest frame of nearby galaxies, we co-add the rest-frame spectra into a wavelength grid from $2000\,\mathring{\rm A}$ to $10000\,\mathring{\rm A}$ with $1\,\mathring{\rm A}$ bins.
 Coaddition is done by assigning individual pixels from each spectrum into single bins of the final wavelength grid.
 The final stacked spectrum $\xi$ after co-addition is given by

 where $N$ is the total number of pixels in each bin of the grid, $\omega_{i}=1/\sigma_{i}^{2}$ is the inverse variance of flux at each pixel, and $F_{i}$ is the flux.
 Masked pixels are given the inverse variance of zero.